I Am Considering Bankruptcy. Should I File for Divorce First?

-When considering whether to file for bankruptcy or to divorce first, there are some initial decisions to consider by yourself and some more complicated issues that you may want to discuss with a qualified attorney.
+When considering bankruptcy, you may be debating if you should file for divorce first.
+There are some initial decisions to consider by yourself and some more complicated issues that you may want to discuss with a qualified attorney.
 Before you are divorced, you and your spouse are eligible to file bankruptcy jointly.
-As a joint bankruptcy typically costs the same as an individual bankruptcy, it may be more cost effective to file a joint bankruptcy.
+As a joint bankruptcy typically costs the same as an individual bankruptcy, it may be more cost-effective to file a joint bankruptcy.
 Therefore, you should determine whether your spouse is considering bankruptcy as well.
 If so, you should also consider whether your spouse will be cooperative throughout the bankruptcy and whether you will be able to delay your divorce if necessary.

 Tyler A. Moore is an associate at Daniels & Taylor PC, a law firm in Georgia.
-Serving the Gwinnett and Walton County areas, the attorneys at Daniels & Taylor offer full-service, sensitive and sophisticated legal representation based on values of professionalism, integrity and ethics in the practice of family law.
-Visit their firm website and profile.
+Serving the Gwinnett and Walton County areas, the attorneys at Daniels & Taylor offer full-service, sensitive and sophisticated legal representation based on values of professionalism, integrity, and ethics in the practice of family law.